calipho-sib/nextprot-docs/news/2018/11/30/Publication indexation fix and changes to advanced search SPARQL queries.md

 ##Publication indexation fix

-Some publications displayed in entry views could not be retrieved when searching in publications.
-This indexation problem has now been fixed.
-As a consequence, the number of Cited publications and Manually curated publications in the [release](../about/statistics) is 108253 and 96387, respectively, an increase of 2441.
+Some publications displayed in entry views could not be retrieved when searching in publications and the number of publications (total, cited, computationally mapped, large scale and manually curated) in the [release statistics](../about/statistics) were incorrect.
+This problem has now been fixed.

 ##Advanced search SPARQL queries